antbou/ExerciseLooper/readme.md

 ## Load database

-The script will load the following sql file `database/looper.sql` through the docker container
+The script will load the following sql file `database/looper.sql` through the docker container.

 ```bash
 composer loadData